 - The Spunky Coconut

-- RSS My Blog (Yes, this is a shameless self plug.
-I do, however, put up recipes, videos and gluten-free information all the time.
+- RSS My Blog and/or click HERE for all articles tagged “gluten free.”
+(Yes, this is a shameless self-plug.
+I do, however, put up recipes, videos, and gluten-free information all the time.
 It’s my life.
 This is how I live.)

 - If something is wheat free, it may not be gluten free.
 If something is gluten free, it will always be wheat free.
 This is very important to know because a lot of packaging says, “wheat free.”